 1. White Hat Hackers

 On the dark web, these are the right people who come to our aid.
-White hat hackers, also known as ethical hackers, are cybersecurity experts who assist the government and businesses by performing penetration tests and identifying security flaws.
+White hat hackers, also known as ethical hackers, are cybersecurity experts who assist the government and businesses by performing penetration testing and identifying security flaws.
 Ethical hackers use a variety of techniques to protect themselves from black hat hackers and other cybercriminals.
 They break into our system with the good intention of finding vulnerabilities and assisting you in removing viruses and malware.

 2. Black Hat Hackers